benjaminsnorris/bennorris.org/_posts/2017-01-12-public-drafts-with-a-github-pages-blog.md

 ---
 title: Public drafts with a GitHub Pages blog
 summary: Improve the process of publishing from anywhere by previewing drafts on your actual site
-category: reference
+category: General
-tags: process
+tags:
-minutes: 7
+- reference
 date: 2017-01-12 08:09:26-0700
 ---